JohnathonKoster/brackets-spellcheck/readme.md

 * [`brackets/spellcheck`](https://github.com/JohnathonKoster/brackets-spellcheck)
 * [`brackets-spellcheck-dictionaries`](https://github.com/JohnathonKoster/brackets-spellcheck-dictionaries)

 You will *have* to restart Brackets after you do this.
-Don't argue.
-Anyways.

 Assuming everything has gone to plan, you will see a new item in the lower right hand corner of the status bar.
 By default it says something like `English (United States)`.
 This is the main UI component that lets you change dictionaries, disable/enable the spell checker and configure the default languages.